-I work with children, adolescents, and adults.
-I have an eclectic approach to treatment and use play therapy, cognitive and behavioral therapies, motivational interviewing, communication theory, systems theory, Ericksonian hypnotherapy and neuro-linguistic programming (NLP).
+I work adults and have an eclectic approach to treatment.
+I use cognitive and behavioral therapies, motivational interviewing, communication theory, systems theory, Ericksonian hypnotherapy and neuro-linguistic programming (NLP).

 I previously worked for Loudoun County Mental Health and Substance Abuse Services from 2009 - 2014 where I held two different positions, one as an outpatient clinician, and the other as the Regional Coordinator for the Virginia Wounded Warrior Program, Northern.
 As an outpatient clinician I treated children, adolescents, and adults with behavioral, mental health, substance abuse, family, and interpersonal issues.

 As the Regional Coordinator for the Virginia Wounded Warrior Program I supervised a small team of clinicians and a peer specialist which provided services to military veterans, reserves, National Guardsmen and their families to resolve difficulties stemming from military life (e.g., deployments, combat stress, death, family reintegration).
 In addition to the above issues, I treated individuals and families for mental health and substance abuse disorders.
 I conducted weekly substance abuse treatment groups to help those dealing with substance abuse and addictions.